Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

 3. Run `npm run generate`

 #### The Hard Way
 The bird's eye view of what we're going to do involves learning a little of how your terminal works, then what an environment variable is and how to set one.
 If you are on Windows you may want to download a UNIX-like shell such as [Cygwin](https://www.cygwin.com/) in order to follow these steps.
-Alternatively you can search for powershell or command prompt variations of these scripts.
+Alternatively you can search for powershell or command prompt variations of these shell commands.

 1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
 2. You must then populate a environment variable called `MEETUP_API_KEY` with your API key.